The Western Wind: Plot

-Day 4: Shrove (also Pancake) Tuesday, 17th February, 1491
+Day 4: Shrove (also Pancake) Tuesday, 17th February 1491

-Reve is woken early by Herry Carter, a young parishoner, who tells him that he has seen a body in the river.
+Reve is woken early by Herry Carter, a young parishioner, who tells him that he has seen a body in the river.
 When they arrive at the site, they find no body, only a fine Dutch shirt, which establishes that the dead man is Thomas Newman, the wealthiest man in Oakham, who had disappeared three days earlier.
 The rural dean, who has come to Oakham to investigate Newman's disappearance, interrogates Reve, pressuring him to find more information to report to the archdeacon.
 Reve muses on the threat to Oakham from the monks of Bruton Abbey, who desire to buy the village's land, and on the church's confessional box, which Newman had persuaded him to install after a visit to Rome.
 Both Carter and Sarah Spenser, a woman suffering from a severe and mysterious sickness, confess to killing Newman, but Reve refuses to accept their confessions.
 The dean overhears Sarah's confession, and concludes that either she or Lord Townshend, the local landowner, must be treated as Newman's killer.
 Upon being told this, Reve urges Sarah to leave Oakham, and worries that he has thereby condemned Townshend to death.

 Day 3: The previous day, Shrove (also Collop) Monday

 Reve plucks and eats a two-thirds of a goose, given to him by Cecily Townshend, Lord Townshend's wife.
 He delivers bread and apples to John Fisker and to Sarah.
 He is questioned by the dean about Purgatory and about Newman.
 The dean claims to have uncovered a dispute between Newman and Townshend, though Reve dismisses this as an invention.
-Carter confesses to killing Newman; Reve declares himself unable to be able to forgive what Carter has not done.
+Carter confesses to killing Newman; Reve declares himself unable to forgive what Carter has not done.
 He preaches a sermon about the titular westerly wind, claiming it to be able to blow Newman's soul into the next world, using a fabricated treatise titled On the Lord's Prudent and Timely Use of the Wind as a prop.
 He brings Sarah a blanket; she confesses to killing Newman, claiming to have done so with an axe after he did not return her love.
 Reve refuses her confession, saying that she does not have the strength to kill a man in such a way.
 He reminisces to the reader about a fire in his childhood, which almost destroyed his home, and about losing his mother in another fire.
 He hears Newman's voice, ordering him to eat the rest of the goose in atonement for his parish's sins: he does so, and vomits.